Step 1 - Eligibility

 Applicants to the computing Ph.D. program must submit all of the items listed.
 All materials will be collected via the online application system, but we recommend reviewing the information on this page and collecting everything before you begin the application process.

 All Computing areas of emphasis and certificate programs require applicants to have programming experience and meet certain pre-requisite course requirements.
 It is not always clear how those requirements have been met just by looking at transcripts so these questions will provide important context for the Computing Admission Committee.
-Some questions will refer to specific courses at Boise State as examples, so it may be helpful to have the undergraduate course catalog open as you complete the form.
+Some questions will refer to specific courses at Boise State as examples, so please refer to the undergraduate course catalog as you complete the form.
 View the undergraduate course catalog.

 A Statement of Purpose is a statement of your research experience, interests, and goals.